Perins School

-Perins School (formerly named Perins Community School) is an academy, Sports College and secondary school in New Alresford, Hampshire, England.
+Perins School (formerly named Perins Community School and Perin's Grammar School) is a comprehensive co-educational academy, sports college and secondary school in New Alresford, Hampshire, England.
+The school was founded in 1696 by Henry Perin.

 Performance

 Perins has been a well performing school, achieving GCSE pass rates well above the national average.
 72% of pupils obtained five or more GCSES grade C or above including maths and English in 2009, compared with the national average of 47.6%.
 In 2000, OFSTED reported that pupils' attainment had risen from "above average" to "well above average".
 In the 2010 OFSTED inspection report it was given outstanding status.
 In 2013, it was given good status.
+This status has been maintained since, with the latest report in 2022.

 Houses

 The houses used to be named after space shuttles.